lit-mod-viz/narrative-time-space/annotator-guidelines.md

 > For several subsequent days I saw little of Mr. Rochester.
 In the mornings he seemed much engaged with business, and, in the afternoon, gentlemen from Millcote or the neighbourhood called, and sometimes stayed to dine with him.
 When his sprain was well enough to admit of horse exercise, he rode out a good deal; probably to return these visits, as he generally did not come back till late at night.
 During this interval, even Adèle was seldom sent for to his presence, and all my acquaintance with him was confined to an occasional rencontre in the hall, on the stairs, or in the gallery, when he would sometimes pass me haughtily and coldly, just acknowledging my presence by a distant nod or a cool glance, and sometimes bow and smile with gentlemanlike affability.

-Explanation: Although time is marked several times (in the mornings... in the afternoon), the scene change is inserted before the phrase "for several subsequent days."
-This marks the beginning of a cohesive period of time characterized by Mr. Rochester's preoccupation with various things besides the narrator's companionship.
-Although the pace of the narrative has quickened, taking on the effect of summary, the reader is effectively transported to a different period of time.
+Explanation: Although time is marked several times (in the mornings... in the afternoon), the only scene change is inserted before the phrase "for several subsequent days."
+This marks a transition to a cohesive period of time characterized by Mr. Rochester's preoccupation with various things besides the narrator's companionship.
+Although the pace of the narrative has quickened, taking on the effect of summary, and several events that occur at different times are described, the repetition of these events are bounded by the duration of the entire time period.

 **Example B**